 About the Author

-Carla Hernandez is a Certified Nutritionist with a BS degree in Foods and Nutrition.
+Carla Hernandez is a Certified Nutritionist and RD.
 She has a passion for skincare and anything natural beauty.
-Her practice and blog, Wise Roots Nutrition, is an integrative approach that focuses on promoting clear healthy skin by focusing on the root cause of skin challenges, such as acne, psoriasis and eczema.
-Sign up for The Wise Roots Newsletter for more tips, recipes and the best natural beauty products!
+Her practice and blog, The Acne RD, is an integrative approach that focuses on promoting clear healthy skin by focusing on the root cause of skin challenges, such as acne, psoriasis and eczema.